-Bits: 8 TBD 6 6 The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 µs.
+Bits: 8 TBD 6 6 6

+The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 µs.

+The NPCA Feedback Threshold field indicates the required NPCA fail count at an NPCA STA to send feedback to the NPCA AP.
+Where the NPCA fail count is number of failed NPCA attempts due to partially or fully busy NPCA primary channel because of OBSS or other conditions.

 9.4.xx.